 We reached out to hundreds of licensed real estate agents in a few popular Facebook Groups for real estate agents and asked them this one question:

-What’s Your 1 Best Piece of Advice For New Real Estate Agents?
+What’s Your 1 Best Tip or Piece of Advice For New Real Estate Agents?

 Here are their responses plus a few bonus worst real estate agent advice answers:

 - Determine your USP and run with it.
 Be different.
 (Randy A.) For those that don’t know, that’s Unique Selling Proposition.
 That’s what sets you apart from everyone else.
 Own your differences and carry yourself with confidence and conviction.
 You’ll be unstoppable.
 (Nathan H.)

 - Don’t buy anything!
 I’m so sick of the solicitations!
 Do your own research, the amount of advice and opinions on how to run and market your business is also overwhelming!
 Not bad, just how do you choose when there are so many ways.
 (Jodi H.)

 - Don’t give up.
 The First two years are always the hardest.
 If you can push through those, you’re in there.
 (Nathan H.)

 - I’m in year two.
 Year one was was great.
 Sold some and learned a ton!
 But, in year two, If I didn’t have a source of income I’d be living in my car.
 I cut hair in a salon, at my home, and in people’s homes.
 Plus I do photography as well.
 Between all three of them, it’s still hard sometimes.
 My advice is to either have two years of living expenses or have a side hustle….
 Or two.
 (Bruce D.)

 - If you can master Social Media, you’ll be a rockstar REALTOR!
 (John C.) [response by Paris M.] Yes.
 But, you’ve got to be well versed in the ins and outs of the industry.
 Financing, state laws, ethics, etc otherwise social media is just a piece of the big puzzle.